IGuy37/the-sock-exchange/README.md

 - Data Science
     - Used Jupyter Notebooks to develop Python code
     - Used Python's `scikit-learn` library to perform predictive modeling on data
-        - Used `LogisticRegression` as the model
+        - Used the `LogisticRegression`and `k-Nearest Neighbors` models
-        - Used `train-test-split` to split data into training and testing data
+        - Used `ShuffleSplit`and `train-test-split` to split data into training and testing data
-    - Used Python's builtin `pickle` library to read/write a trained model to disk
+    - Used Python's builtin `pickle` library to write a trained model to disk
+    - Read a trained model from disk using `pickle` and deployed it using a web server written with Python's `Flask` module

 ## How to Run The Sock Exchange website locally
 Clone the code from this repository.
 Ensure you have NPM and MongoDB installed and a MongoDB server is running on localhost:27017.
 Run the following in the root of the project: